alimir1/Twitter/README.md

 - [x] Shows activity indicator view.
 - [x] Login screen with UX/UI design.
 - [x] Statuses for tweets such as "Replying to" and "Retweet by" on top of appropriate cells.
+- [x] Tweets are validated (ie less than max. allowed characters + should not be empty) before sending to API server.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):